josiest/songwriting/songs/Spanaway/lyrics.md

 I just need a little help

 But for now it's all I can
-To keep myself ~from losing it
+To make it through anotehr day
 In Spanaway where I am slowly
 ~Rotting in the ground